MicrosoftDocs/memdocs/memdocs/intune/protect/windows-update-rollout-options.md

 ### Likely issue safeguard holds

 The Windows Update for Business setting that you enable, *Allow WUfB Cloud Processing*, is the same setting that enables the Deployment Service to create a *likely issue* safeguard hold for a device.
-To learn more, see [Safeguard holds](/windows/deployment/update/update-compliance-feature-update-status#safeguard-holds) in the documentation for Update Compliance monitoring.
+To learn more, see [Safeguard holds](/windows/deployment/update/wufb-reports-workbook) in the documentation for Windows Update for Business reports.

 As your rollout progresses, the deployment service monitors for unexpected issues.
 The service leverages insights from the Windows ecosystem and will create *likely issue* safeguard holds and proactively pause deployments to devices that are likely to encounter an issue.
 By applying safeguard holds to devices that are likely to have issues with the update, devices and end users are protected from potential productivity affecting issues.